 Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
 This course consists of supervised work experience in an approved training situation.
 It is designed to provide practical experience in the interiors industry.
-A minimum of 15 hours each week on-the-job training is required.
+A minimum of 240 hours per semester of on-the-job training is required.